 - There were no restrictions on the type or number of trees that people may plant on land they own or occupy.
 The thought was given to the regulation of tree planting as it is with the building.
 That is, anyone wanting to plant trees should get approval from the Council.
 [This was not favoured by the Commission as it was seen to be expensive, time-consuming and a disincentive for planting trees.]

 - Apart from control of noxious plants, the main regulation relating to trees was to preserve them.

 - There was a need to educate the community about tree planting to minimise detrimental effects on neighbours;

 - Better information on rights and procedures relating to tree matters would increase the chances of neighbours resolving their disputes;

 - The common law of nuisance provided a legal means of dealing with damage or injury as a result of trees.
 This required there to be actual or imminent damage.

 - The law of nuisance provided little or no protection for loss of sunlight nor any remedy to a loss of a view.

-- Where a tree was found to cause damage, the courts tended to require the tree to be removed; for those where damage had not yet occurred, injunctions to prevent damage were only applied in a very narrow set of circumstances and did not include likely damage due to roots;
+- Where a tree was found to cause damage, the courts tended to require the tree to be removed; for those where the damage had not yet occurred, injunctions to prevent damage were only applied in a very narrow set of circumstances and did not include likely damage due to roots;

 - The court could award damages or compensation to a person affected by trees causing a nuisance but the person must have suffered actual physical damage.